Volunteers can earn perks by working hours on either an All-Conference or Music Festival Crew.

 *Volunteer Platinum Badges are reserved for returning volunteers.
-Returning volunteers that have never earned a Volunteer Platinum Badge, and would like to do so in 2015, will need to have a Volunteer Platinum Badge Nomination Form filled out by their prior year's crew manager or a staff member during the Volunteer Call.
-Volunteer Platinum Badges may also be acquired on specialty crews, which require that volunteers possess a proven skill such as photography, videography or other technical skills and have demonstrated, or provided proof of such skill.
+Returning volunteers that have never earned a Volunteer Platinum Badge previosuly and would like to do so in 2016, will need to have a Volunteer Platinum Badge Nomination Form filled out by their prior year's crew manager during the Volunteer Call, or via email for Out of Town Volunteers.
+Volunteer Platinum Badges may also be acquired on specialty crews, which require that volunteers possess a proven technical skills and have demonstrated, or provided proof of such skill.

 IMPORTANT PERK INFORMATION

 Both types of volunteer will earn hours toward their perk.
 However, Music Festival Volunteers work less hours toward their perk due to the limited time frame provided to earn their perk, whereas All-Conference Volunteers can earn their hours across the entire event.
 Music Festival Volunteers only work on ONE crew since these crews require more in depth training to perform effectively during the event.

 It is possible to upgrade your perk during the event, however it is not a common practice and not approved unless there is a valid need for additional assistance.
 Additional hours must be obtained on your existing scheduled crews, not new crews.
 Be sure this takes place before returning to Volunteer Central to obtain your upgraded perk.

 T-shirts can be upgraded to any badge type.